OBOAcademy/obook/docs/howto/obsolete-term.md

 7. Add any additional axioms needed - this is specific to ontologies and you should consult the conventions of the ontology you are working on.

-Examples of additional axioms to add:
+Examples of additional annotations to add:
 - rdfs:seeAlso - link to GitHub issue
 - has_obsolence_reason
 - add ‘OBSOLETE.’ to the term definition: In the 'Description' window, click on the ```o``` on the right-hand side of the definition entry.
 In the resulting window, in the Literal tab, at the beginning of the definition, type: ```OBSOLETE.```